geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

-> This rectangular chamber spans 20 by 30 feet with smooth granite walls rising to a 13-foot ceiling.
-Stone benches line the long walls, sized larger than typical human furniture.
-Several alcoves hold the remnants of what might once have been ceremonial items: wooden bowls darkened with age, tarnished metal implements, and cloth that appears intact but looks brittle.
-Doorways lead deeper into the complex.
+> This rectangular chamber spans 25 by 25 feet with smooth granite walls rising to a 13-foot ceiling.
+Large stone benches line the long walls, and four large stone tables sit in the center of the room.
+Each table is draped with a cloth covering, and you can see remnants of what might once have been ceremonial items: wooden bowls darkened with age and tarnished metal implements.
+Each wall has a large door in the center.

 ### Features

 - **Stone Benches**: Carved for larger inhabitants (Medium creatures sit normally, Small creatures need to climb up)
-- **Ceremonial Alcoves**: Contain remarkably well-preserved wooden bowls (darkened with age but intact), metal implements with only light tarnish, and ceremonial cloth that is intact but brittle to the touch
+- **Storage Room**: Small room to the east contains remarkably well-preserved wooden bowls (darkened with age but intact), metal implements with only light tarnish, and ceremonial cloth that is intact but brittle to the touch
-- **Construction**: _[Worked stone - carved by the original inhabitants]_

 **DM Notes**:

-- **Dimensional Instability**: Magic items glow faintly here; spells with random effects (like _Wild Magic_) have a 10% chance of triggering unusual results
+- **Dimensional Instability**: spells with random effects (like _Wild Magic_) have a 10% chance of triggering unusual results or attracting **1d3 phase spiders** that are watching from the Ethereal Plane
 - **Cultural Clues**: The oversized furniture suggests the original inhabitants were larger than typical humanoids (firbolgs)

 ### Hidden Elements

-**Investigation (DC 18)**: One alcove contains a **prayer book** with pages that have become brittle and yellow with age but remain legible.
+**Investigation (DC 18)**: The storage room contains a **prayer book** with pages that have become brittle and yellow with age but remain legible.
 Written in Giant script, it describes rituals for "cleansing dimensional corruption" and "communion with ethereal spirits."
 (Requires careful handling - rough treatment may damage pages)

 **DM Notes**: This is a firbolg prayer book that reveals the monastery's original purpose.